zpgallegos/zavant/v2/docs/architecture/decisions/0007-coordinate-independent-daily-discovery.md

 - Recent schedule state is reconsidered with one bounded request while existing raw games avoid redundant live-feed calls.
 - Correction failures remain explicitly retriable even after the discovery watermark advances.
 - Every daily run explains all branch outcomes and links to their detailed manifests.
-- The seven-day lookback is a practical default, not a guarantee for indefinitely suspended games.
-Explicit bounded acquisition or a future reconciliation job remains appropriate for exceptional long-range cases.
+- The original seven-day correctness limitation is superseded by ADR 0019's durable deferred-game worklist.
+The lookback remains a schedule-discovery optimization.
 - This completes local raw acquisition, not analytical publication, transformation, semantic modeling, or presentation.